jamescosborn/productivity-czar/README.md

 ### Project Management

-I really like working with small teams of developers, finding out what their strengths are, and then figuring out ways to help us all come together and accomplish great things.
+I really like working with small teams of developers.
+I'm good at finding out what their strengths are and then figuring out ways to help us all come together and accomplish great things.
 I want to expand on my experience as a project manager and search out employment opportunities in this department of the tech industry.

 * Project Management
 * Game Development & Unity